raypulver/kat-cr/README.md

 kickass -c tv south park
 ```

-In this example, the optional -c flag was passed to specify the search category.kat.cr returns search results in sets of 25, and caps results at 10000.
+In this example, the optional -c flag was passed to specify the search category. kat.cr returns search results in sets of 25, and caps results at 10000.
 You can specify the page # you want returned by passing the -p flag.
 So if you wanted to go to the second page of South Park TV torrents, you would run

 ```
 kickass south park -c tv -p 2